Metrically Stationary, Axially Symmetric, Isolated Systems in Quasi-Metric Gravity: Metrically stationary, axially symmetric systems

 \right. \ena and a similar relationship exists between ${\tilde p}$ and $p$.
-The reason why the relationship between ${\tilde {\rho}}_{\rm m}$ and ${\rho}_{\rm m}$ is different for a null fluid than for other perfect fluid sources is that gravitational or cosmological spectral shifts of null particles influence their passive mass-energy but not their active mass-energy.
+The reason why the relationship between ${\tilde {\varrho}}_{\rm m}$ and ${\varrho}_{\rm m}$ is different for the electromagnetic field than for material perfect fluid sources, is that the two different gravitational coupling parameters for these two sources depend differently on $t$ and ${\bar N}_t$ [2, 3], and that by convention, these dependences have been transferred to the active mass-energy densities.